 In this guide, you’ll learn the steps to check the BIOS version installed on your computer running Windows 10, and what you need to do to install the new version.

-How to tell the BIOS version on Windows 10
+Check BIOS version on Windows 10

 Similar to previous versions, on Windows 10, checking the BIOS version is a straightforward process, use these steps: